MobileASR: A resource-aware on-device learning framework for user voice personalization applications on mobile phones: Experimental setting

 \subsection{Experiments}

-The mobile phone hardware owing to resource constraints, throws up new challenges for on-device training.
-The goal is to evaluate the best batch-size and learning rate hyper parameters and study their impact on CPU and memory utilisation.
-Furthermore, we conducted exhaustive experiments to study the efficacy of personalisation.
+We conducted exhaustive experiments to study the efficacy of personalization.
 These experiments include training for multiple accents over multiple rounds.
 Also, we tested the approach with real-time recordings from a limited set of users.